-After nights of chills that lasted into weeks, the ordeal had ended .
+After nights of chills that lasted into weeks, the ordeal had ended.
 Miraculously after these weeks of punishment, the air became crisp, the taste buds return and I can finally breathe for hours without an accompanying palpitating heart.
-Furthermore Daddy smell nicer these days, or so Mommy says.
-The skin also improve, but alas potholes from the past remain.
+Furthermore, Daddy smells nicer these days, or so Mommy says.
+The skin also improves, but alas potholes from the past remain.

-Playtime with you guys are much more fun when I can chase you little monsters around.
+Playtime with you guys is much more fun when I can chase you little monsters around.
 No more big bad wolf huffing and puffing, trying to blow the house down with the unceasing coughing and wheezing.
-The bonus is that Daddy has save money to the tune of $3650 per year or $73000 *over the next 20 years.
+The bonus is that Daddy has saved money to the tune of $3650 per year or $73000 *over the next 20 years.
 A princely figure as that amount could provide a college education for you.
-Truth is , I had already wasted the same or more over the past 20 years.
-Nevertheless, I would have also save on a huge amount that would otherwise will be spent my health, or the lack of it if I had continued.
+Truth is, I had already wasted the same or more over the past 20 years.
+Nevertheless, I would have also saved on a huge amount that would otherwise be spent my health, or the lack of it if I had continued.
 So hurrah to that.

-2 years and 10 kg heavier (food taste yummier without the numbing smoky aftertaste), I am proud to say that I am a Quitter.
+2 years and 10 kg heavier (food tastes yummier without the numbing smoky aftertaste), I am proud to say that I am a Quitter.

-Daddy hope that none of you would take the same path.
+Daddy hopes that none of you would take the same path.
 Don’t be a quitter like Daddy in this aspect.

 Be the person who would not start in the first place.

-Dana’s Dad sometimes write at his wife’s blog, Princess Dana Diaries.
+Dana’s Dad sometimes writes on his wife’s blog, Princess Dana Diaries.
 A father of one, the letter he wrote below was a letter to Dana as part of a Valentine’s Day series, brought to you by Daddy Matters.